qsantos/ViHN/README.md

 **Note:**
 When on the “XXX more comments” link, you can hit either of `[lLcC]` to go to the next page of comments.

+**Note:**
+You can also select an item by clicking in its bounding box.

 ## Key Bindings in Newest Items

 In the Newest Items list, the following key bindings are available: